moq-wg/moq-transport/draft-lcurley-moq-transport.md

 * {{relays-moq}} covers behavior at the relay entities.
 * {{messages}} covers how messages are encoded on the wire.

+### Motivation

+#### Latency
+In a perfect world, we could deliver live content at the same rate it is produced.
+The end-to-end latency would be fixed and only subject to encoding and transmission delays.
+Unfortunately, networks have variable throughput, primarily due to congestion.

+Attempting to deliver content encoded at a higher bitrate than the network can support causes queuing.
+This queuing can occur anywhere in the path between the producer and consumer.
+For example: the application, the OS socket, a wifi router, within an ISP, or generally anywhere in transit.

+If nothing is done, new data will be appended to the end of a growing queue and will take longer to arrive than their predecessors, increasing latency.
+Our job is to minimize the growth of this queue, and if necessary, bypass the queue entirely by dropping content.

+The speed at which protocol can detect and respond to queuing determines the latency.
+TCP-based protocols are simple, but are slow to detect congestion and suffer from head-of-line blocking.
+UDP-based protocols can avoid queuing, but the application is now responsible for fragmentation, congestion control, retransmissions, receiver feedback, reassembly, and more.

+A goal of this draft is to get the best of both worlds: a simple protocol that can still rapidly detect and respond to congestion using QUIC streams.

+#### Universal
+The live media protocol ecosystem is fragmented; each protocol has it's own niche.
+Specialization is often a good thing, but we believe there's enough overlap to warrant consolidation.

+For example, a service might simultaneously ingest via WebRTC, SRT, RTMP, etc.
+The same service might then simultaneously distribute via WebRTC, LL-HLS, HLS/DASH, etc.
+Other similar live content would then be distributed other yet additional protocols: for example updates, chat, metadata, etc.

+This draft attempts to build a unified base transport protocol for media and similar use-cases.
+Any live content can be fragmented into objects and annotated to achieve the intended behavior.
+The goal is not to reinvent how content is encoded, just delivered.

+#### Relays
+The prevailing belief is that UDP-based protocols are more expensive and don't "scale".
+While it's true that UDP is more difficult to optimize than TCP, QUIC itself is proof that it is possible to reach performance parity.

+The ability to scale a live content transport actually depends on relay support: proxies, caches, CDNs, SFUs, etc.
+The success of HTTP-based protocols is due to the ability for a HTTP CDN to cache and deduplicate requests.

+It's difficult to build a CDN for live protocols that were not designed with relays in mind.
+This is the fatal flaw of many applications, as they relay on relays to perform bespoke parsing and decision making based on the contents.

+A goal of this draft is to treat relays as first class citizens.
+Any identification, reliability, ordering, prioritization, caching, etc is written to the wire in a header that is easy to parse.
+This ensures that relays can easily route content and respond to congestion in a specified, deterministic manner.

+#### Bandwidth Management and Congestion Response
+TODO: Add motivation text regarding bw management techniques in response to congestion.
+Also refer to {{priority-congestion}} for further details.

 ## Terms and Definitions